AlaaElden98/CollegeSystem/README.md

 3 - min total (minimum number of total degree) .

-4 - min special (it's an optional field , the condition of degree in specific subject < the degree of student have) .
+4 - min special (it's an optional field , the condition of degree in specific subject < the degree that student had) .

 5 - description of this subject that student should know.